kumahq/kuma-website/app/_src/guides/customizing-transparent-proxy-configuration-in-kubernetes-mode.md

   Attempts to modify this setting using the `kuma.io/sidecar-uid` annotation or `kumaDPUser` in the ConfigMap will result in:

   - A warning in control plane logs if the [{{ configuration-in-configmap }}](#{{ tproxy.ids.guides.customize-config.k8s.methods.configmap }}) feature is **enabled**, and the values will be ignored.
-  - Silently ignoring the change without warnings if the feature is **disabled**.
+  - Silent ignoring of the change without warnings if the feature is **disabled**.

 - **`runtime.kubernetes.injector.builtinDNS.enabled` and `runtime.kubernetes.injector.builtinDNS.port`**